SyriusEngine/SyriusCore/README.md

 # SyriusCore
 ## About
-SyriusCore is a library that is used in the Syrius Engine.
-It contains abstractions for the window manager and graphics APIs.
-It does so by providing generic interface for a window and specifies a custom graphics API.
-Per platform and graphics API, there is a specific implementation of the library.
-The library also comes with a GUI library, which is ImGui.
-The ImGui backends are all implemented in the SyriusCore library.
+SyriusCore is a library that abstracts a window manager and a wrapper for different graphics APIs.
+It is designed to be used in games and other applications that require a window and a graphics context.
+It is written in C++ and uses CMake as a build system.
+It is currently in development and is ready for use.
+It is currently only tested on Windows 10 and Linux (Ubuntu 22.04).
+No support for MacOS is planned at the moment.
+Both OpenGL and DirectX 11 are supported.
+Vulkan support is planned in the future.

+The library is designed to be relatively easy to use.
+It should be easy to manage a window and draw some basic stuff to the screen, BUT advanced features must still be possible to access if wanted.
+This way, the library can be used for simple applications, but also for more advanced applications.
+Beginner programmers can use the library to get started with graphics programming, while more experienced programmers can use the library to get started with their own graphics engine.

+The library also comes with ImGui support.
+ImGui is a library that allows you to create a GUI for your application.
+It is very easy to use and is very useful for debugging and for creating a simple GUI for your application.
+Both OpenGL and DirectX 11 are supported.

+## Supported platforms
-### Platforms
+### OS
-* Windows
+* Windows: Currently tested on Windows 10 and Windows 11.
-* Linux (In development)
+* Linux: tested on Ubuntu 22.04.

 ### Graphics APIs
 * OpenGL